hpc/pavilion2/docs/advanced.rst

 ~~~~~~~~~~~~

 The ``only_if`` and ``not_if`` sections of the test config allow users
-to specify when a test should or should not run.
-The users would have one
+to specify the conditions under which a test should run.
+Tests are 'SKIPPED'
-or both of the directives ``only_if`` and ``not_if`` followed by a dictionary.
-The dictionary key(s) would consist of variables that Pavilion could resolve
-and compare against the values following the key.
-An example could look like:
+unless each of their ``only_if`` conditions (and nine if their ``not_if``
+conditions) match.
+The conditions are ``key:value/s`` pairs; the key is a
+Pavilion variable, and the value/s are one or more items that the 'resolved'
+value of the Pavilion variable might match to.

 .. code:: yaml